cognitedata/reveal/react-components/src/architecture/base/README.md

     - Implementation of interface (if any)
     - Overrides from the must basic base class (if any)
     - :
-    - Overrides from the actually base class (if any)-
+    - Overrides from the actually base class (if any)
     - Instance methods
     - Local functions, types or classes used in this file only

 2. I try to reuse code whenever it is possible.
 Therefore you will find functions that are very small, often one liners.
 This ensures the complexity of the code to be low.
-For instance
+For instance:

          export function clear<T>(array: T[]): void {
              array.splice(0, array.length);